+Subject Type ELECTIVE SUBJECT

+Faculty HUMANITIES

 Subject name Preparatory Psychology

 Subject code PPS

-Subject type General Subject

-Prerequisites Nil
+Recommended Nil

+Course Length 1 SEMESTER

 Course overview This is a PREPARATORY one semester subject for QCAA Psychology.
 Psychology is the study of behaviour and mental processes.
 Students will be introduced to fundamental aspects of psychology to develop an understanding of the influences on the thoughts and actions of Themselves Other individuals Groups These essential understandings of the way we operate can help us to build strong relationships, communicate with others more effectively, adapt to different situations and have greater empathy for others.
 The course delivery and assessment will be focused on developing key skills in research and academic writing to ensure students a smooth transition into senior psychology.

 Course outline This is a ONE SEMESTER ONLY course in year 10.
 Topics include: Abnormal psychology - mental illnesses and disorders Positive psychology - improving wellbeing and finding our potential Influences on Learning - how do people learn best?

-Assessment Research Investigation Portfolio of work Assignment
+Assessment Research InvestigationPortfolio of workAssignment